deadbeast38030/The-GPT-Challenge/README.md

 ## Overview

-**farmphile AI** is a hackathon submission that puts the power of AI directly in the hands of Indian farmers — no internet required, ever.
+**Farmphile AI** is a hackathon submission that puts the power of AI directly in the hands of Indian farmers — no internet required, ever.
 Built with [Expo React Native](https://expo.dev/) and powered by the [AnyWhere SDK](https://github.com/RunanywhereAI/runanywhere-sdks) for fully on-device neural network inference, farmphile AI runs on any Android or iOS smartphone.

 Farmers can photograph their crops, record machinery sounds, and access a curated knowledge base — all without a single byte of data leaving the device.